-The "2021-2022 Budget Summary-All Funds" includes all funding sources and expenditures for all Governmental and Proprietary Funds.
+The "2022-2023 Budget Summary-All Funds" includes all funding sources and expenditures for all Governmental and Proprietary Funds.
 A review of the revenue shows that "Charges for Current Services" is the largest revenue source followed by "Charges to Other Departments".
 Included in "Charges for Current Services" are the charges for the City's Enterprise Funds (water, sewer, refuse, etc.).
-This revenue source makes up 35.1% of the total funding sources.
+This revenue source makes up 36% of the total funding sources.
 The source "Charges to Other Departments" reflects interfund charges, or revenue derived, by the City's Internal Service Funds such as General Services, Employee Benefits, Fleet Services, and Liability and Property Insurance to other operating funds for services received from the Internal Service Funds.
-This funding source reflects 24.0% of the total.
-(Please read the note at the bottom of the Budget Summary about the effect Internal Service Fund charges have on the City's revenues and expenditures.)
+This funding source reflects 23% of the total.
+(Please read the note at the bottom of the "2022-2023 Budget Summary-All Funds" about the effect Internal Service Fund charges have on the City's revenues and expenditures.)
 Property Taxes, show an increase due primarily to expected countywide growth, improving property values from prior years, and the statutory Prop 13 increase of 2% or California CPI, whichever is less.
-The California CPI for 2021-22 is 1.04%.
-Property taxes account for 11.9% of the City's revenue.
-The revenue source "Sales & Use Tax" which accounts for 9.7% of total revenue, is projected to increase due to the positive impact of AB-147 and its significant increase to the sales and use tax pools from online retailers.
+The California CPI for 2022-2023 is 2%.
+Property taxes account for 11% of the City's revenue.
+The revenue source "Sales & Use Tax" which accounts for 11% of total revenue, is projected to increase due to the positive impact of AB-147 and its significant increase to the sales and use tax pools from online retailers.

-Overall the City budget is up when compared to the prior year.
-Capital outlays/improvements account for 19.8% of the total budgeted expenditures in 2021-2022, and are decreasing when compared to the estimated 2020-2021 percentage.
-The combined totals for all salaries and benefits, which account for 32% of the total expenditures, are showing a slight increase from the previous year due to the addition of General Fund positions for this fiscal year.
+Overall the City budget is lower when compared to the prior year.
+Capital outlays/improvements account for 16% of the total budgeted expenditures in 2022-2023 and are decreasing when compared to the 2021-2022 estimated budget amounts.
+The combined totals for all salaries and benefits, which account for 34% of the total expenditures, are showing an increase from the previous year due to the net addition of twelve positions for this fiscal year.
 Reflected in the category "Administrative and Overhead," which makes up 9% of the total, is the expenditure side of the interfund charges by the City's Internal Service Funds.
 This expenditure reflects costs such as computer services, communications, energy, and office supplies.
-The expenditure category "Employee Related ISF Charges" which accounts for 11.3% of total expenditures is another interfund related expenditure account and reflects the internal transfer of a portion of employee benefits.
+The expenditure category "Employee Related ISF Charges" which accounts for 12% of total expenditures is another interfund related expenditure account and reflects the internal transfer of a portion of employee benefits.